 - Automatic blog post notification emails

-- Add signup forms to your sidebar or footer as widgets, use shortcodes, Gutenberg blocks, and even iFrame
+- Add signup forms to your website as pop-ups, slide-ins, fixed bar, below posts/pages, as widgets, use shortcodes, Gutenberg blocks, and even iFrame

 - Transactional email sending and customization of WooCommerce emails

 This post will show you how to use MailPoet, the best WordPress newsletter plugin, to create and send email newsletters from WordPress.

 What’s the first thing you do in the morning and the last thing you do at night?
 If you’re like me, you check your email.

 I know, it’s a terrible habit!
 But it’s ingrained — and I’m not the only one glued to my inbox.
 Stats show there’ll be 3 billion emails users worldwide by 2020.
 Already, Gmail has 1.5 billion of those users.